chef/chef-web-docs/chef_master/source/berkshelf.rst

 This command has the following options:

 ``-b PATH``, ``--berksfile PATH``
-   The path to the |berksfile| for which the dependency graph is built.
+   The path to the Berksfile for which the dependency graph is built.

 ``-o NAME``, ``--outfile NAME``
    The name of the file to which output is saved.
 Default value: ``graph.png``.

 For more information ...
 =====================================================
-For more information about |berkshelf|:
+For more information about Berkshelf:

 * `Berkshelf Documentation <http://berkshelf.com>`_
 * `How Can I Combine Berks and Local Cookbooks? <https://coderwall.com/p/j72egw/organise-your-site-cookbooks-with-berkshelf-and-this-trick>`_